StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher

+## Update
+1. Added an original Startup Disk tool to the repo.
+Created by StarPlayrX
+2. I am testing it now with Big Sur Volumes.
+See if it works with older OS'.
+3. Your mileage may vary.
+This hasn't been fully tested yet.

 ## 🍔 Coming soon: bigmac2
 ![image](https://user-images.githubusercontent.com/24852454/101307225-4c333a00-388a-11eb-99ee-28d6ea3b047f.png)
 1. Native Airdrop and Handoff support!
 This may depend on your WiFi/BT card.
 I can update which hardware will work.